 Weighted blankets provide a deep pressure sensation all over the body, which is a form of sensory input.
 If you seek or enjoy heavy sensory input, a weighted blanket can feel calming and relaxing.
-A weighted blanket cannot work effectively for autistic people who are overwhelmed and irritated by heavy touch.
+A weighted blanket will likely not work effectively for autistic people who are overwhelmed and irritated by heavy touch.

-I’m not going to bore you with a million stats, so put simply:
+I’m not going to bore you with stats, so put simply:

 For those who get cravings or require constant sensory input, a weighted blanket can be a: